 L-Theanine – 200mg

 L-Theanine is another amino acid that will have positive effects on brain function.
-Found in green tea, it helps relieve anxiety, stress, and promote a relaxing environment.
+Found in green tea, it helps relieve anxiety and stress and promotes a relaxing environment.

 You’ll likely see L-Theanine combined with a stimulant.
-Various studies prove it to reduce the side effects of most stimulants — jitters, crash, etc. It’s even been proven to cross the blood-brain barrier, reduce blood pressure, improve memory, learning, creativity, and protect the brain from over-stimulating.
+Various studies prove it to reduce the side effects of most stimulants — jitters, crashes, etc. It’s even been proven to cross the blood-brain barrier, lower blood pressure, improve memory, learning, and creativity, and protect the brain from overstimulating.

 Recommended Dosage: 200-400mg daily